sismics/docs/README.md

 ### Examples

-In the following examples some passwords are exposed in clear text.
+In the following examples some passwords are exposed in cleartext.
 This was done in order to keep the examples simple.
 We strongly encourage you to use variables with an `.env` file or other means to securely store your passwords.

 #### Using the internal db